The-Balance-FFXIV/balance-static/content/jobs/casters/black-mage/basic-guide.md

 1. For short downtime, try leveraging **Triplecast**/**Swiftcast** to help you finish the rest of your Astral Fire phase when you have uptime again.
 Otherwise, having a Firestarter proc to use to refresh your timer can have pretty large value in short downtimes.
 2. For moderate length downtimes, you will often be able to use **Umbral Soul** to get back to full MP with three Umbral Hearts.
 If you are going to end the uptime phase in Astral Fire, consider dumping the rest of your MP with **Despair**, then using **Transpose** to enter Umbral Ice before using **Umbral Soul**.
 3. For especially long downtime, a Thunderhead buff you may initially obtain may not last long enough.
 In these cases, you can consider using **Transpose** to head back into Astral Fire, then **Transpose** back into Umbral Ice, using **Umbral Soul** to build back up to Umbral Ice III with three Umbral Hearts before you have uptime again.
 You will generate a fresh Thunderhead buff with each transition, so you can time this to ensure the proc lasts long enough to reapply immediately when possible.
+You can also similarly generate a **Paradox** for Umbral Ice by building up to Umbral Ice III with three Umbral Hearts before the first **Transpose**.

 ![](/img/jobs/blm/black-mage-downtime-thunderhead.png "Downtime Thunderhead")